rpeszek/my-blogs/posts/2022-08-30-code-cognitiveload.md

 Knowledge of these concepts is a prerequisite.
 Prerequisites are an important caveat and one that ends up being contentious.

 _side_note_start
-**Time for first reality check.** Working on a project code will reinforce knowledge of the abstractions (psychologist call something similar a [worked-example effect](https://en.wikipedia.org/wiki/Worked-example_effect)) but, for a working programmer, learning programming concepts ideally needs to happen outside of project work.
+**Prerequisites:** Working on a project code will reinforce knowledge of programming concepts (psychologist call something similar a [worked-example effect](https://en.wikipedia.org/wiki/Worked-example_effect)) but, for a working programmer, learning new concepts ideally needs to happen outside of project work.
 In reality, there is no time for this.
-Also, abstractions that can be used in the program are limited not only by what the developer and the team know, but also by what is supported by the PL (programming language).
-Developer backgrounds and what is supported in an PL vary a great deal.
+Also, available programming concepts are limited not only by what the developer and the team know, but also by what is supported by the PL (programming language).
+Developer backgrounds and what is supported in a PL vary a great deal.
+Thus, the list of prerequisites that can go into a programming project is limited.
 _side_note_end

 [^denotational]: Denotational approach means mapping requirements to mathematical concepts such as Monoids, identifies categorical structures (things that compose), etc.